Get your home holiday-ready 🎄 SEE ALL IDEAS

 Walk-Behind Aerators

 Professional landscapers offer aeration services, and most of them use walk-behind plug aerators.
 These self-propelled machines operate at variable speeds of up to 4 miles per hour to aerate lawns quickly and thoroughly in a single pass.
-They are extremely heavy, more maneuverable than tow-behind models, and feature densely spaced coring spikes that penetrate about twice the depth of most tow-behind models.
+They are extremely heavy and more maneuverable than tow-behind models, plus they feature densely spaced coring spikes that penetrate about twice the depth of most tow-behind models.
 While the cost of buying one may be prohibitive for most individuals, this is the rental tool of choice for professional-quality results.

 Aerator Shoes